 Benchmark Europe_ (insertJurisdiction)_2021Research_2022Rankings.
 If you are submitting by practice areas, save as follows: Benchmark Europe_(insertJurisdiction)_(insertPracticeArea)_2021Research_2022Rankings.

-Upload it to our online submission portal once completed.
+Once complete, please send your submission to the online submission portal.
 We do not accept submissions via email.

 Please make sure all your research forms are fully completed and are correct versions.
 We cannot guarantee any corrections or amendments to what you first submitted will be implemented.